iomkar14/corda-docker/README.md

 This image is using corda v1.0 as the base.
 Please see [here](https://docs.corda.net/releases/release-V1.0/) for further information on v1.0 of corda.

 ### corda:v2.0
-This image is using corda v1.0 as the base.
+This image is using corda v2.0 as the base.
 Please see [here](https://docs.corda.net/releases/release-V2.0/) for further information on v2.0 of corda.

+### corda:v3.0
+This image is using corda v3.0 as the base.
+Please see [here](https://docs.corda.net/releases/release-V3.0/) for further information on v3.0 of corda.

 ## Acknowledgments and Authors
 This project acknowledges the contributions provided by